Eslam-Emad/Spark_Chat/README.md

 # Spark Chat
-Spark Chat is a simple chatting app using Flutter with bloc state management.
+Spark Chat is a simple chatting app using Flutter with bloc state management and Firebase.

 A new Flutter project.